mtlynch/mtlynch.io/content/notes/nix-first-impressions/index.md

 ## Failed attempt #2: NixOS on the Raspberry Pi 4

-Since a VM didn't work, I wanted to try installing on bare metal.
+Since a VM didn't work, I figured bare metal was the next logical choice.
 I had a spare Raspberry Pi 4 on hand, and I thought the Pi would be fun hardware to experiment on.

 I found two different official-looking tutorials for installing NixOS on the Raspberry Pi 4:

 - [NixOS Wiki: NixOS on ARM/Raspberry Pi 4](https://nixos.wiki/wiki/NixOS_on_ARM/Raspberry_Pi_4)
 - [nix.dev: Installing NixOS on a Raspberry Pi](https://nix.dev/tutorials/nixos/build-and-deploy/installing-nixos-on-a-raspberry-pi)

 The problem with both of these tutorials was they assumed that you're already running a Nix environment.
-I'm trying to prepare the microSD from my main computer, which is a Win10 system, so I don't have Nix.
+I'm trying to prepare the microSD from my main computer, which is a Win10 system, so I didn't have Nix already.

 The [NixOS download page](https://nixos.org/download.html#nixos-iso) lists a 64-bit ARM image.
 The Raspberry Pi 4 supports 64-bit ARM, so I thought I'd try that.